Duet3D/PluginRepository/src/plugins/BtnCmd.md

 ---
 plugin_submitted_by: MintyTrebor
 plugin_submitted_on: 2022-09-01T14:09:10.113Z
-plugin_updated_on: 2023-09-18T08:37:47.659Z
+plugin_updated_on: 2023-09-18T08:53:16.758Z
 plugin: true
 title: BtnCmd
-abstract: Customise DWC with your own design with layouts containing new panels, custom charts, and buttons
+abstract: Customize DWC with your own design with layouts containing new panels, custom charts, and buttons
 author: MintyTrebor
 repo: BtnCmd
 branch: main